Tests – what are they good for?

 these are signs of normal aging.
 They remind all doctors, remind chiropractors

-like yours at Executive Chiropractic of Iowa, to correlate all such
+like yours at Executive Chiropractic of Iowa, to link all such

 findings to patient symptoms.
 (1,3) Your West Des Moines